chronaeon/ether-modules/README.md

 ##### Ontology

-For those who want to go *very* deep in their understanding of Ethereum, of its various parts, and of how they relate to the whole, a key component is the Ontology, which classifies the data stored in each module in logical relation to its component and exponent parts.
+The Ontology classifies the data stored in each module in logical relation to its component and exponent parts.

 ##### Project Goals:

-1. To help Ethereum developers build increasingly efficient and robust client implementations.
+1. Build documentation that is broad enough to be helpful to all readers.
+2. Build documentation that is deep enough to be a utility for all developers.
-2. To include all necessary facts about Ethereum, and only those facts which are necessary for describing it.
+3. Build documentation that covers all necessary facts, and only those facts.
-3. To re-word, re-phrase, and/or re-identify concepts and terms which are not necessarily intuitively clear, to make them more intuitively clear.
+3. Build documentation that fosters global, systematic, and intuitive clarity about Ethereum.

 ##### Further Resources